 (4) Performance of a function by an officer under this section is to be treated as performance by the chief executive officer.

-153. Minister may give directions to the chief executive officer
+153. Minister may direct chief executive officer

 The Minister may give directions in writing of a general nature to the chief executive officer with respect to the performance of the chief executive officer’s functions under this Part but the Minister cannot give a direction in relation to a particular person.